 A barely-known fact- the word "tremolo" for many years was a trademark of the Fender company-others used the term "vibrato arm" instead.

 Lucasfilm owns the rights to the word "Droid."
-Verizon Wireless had to get permission to use it as the name of the Droid Smart Phone released in 2009 by Motorola.
+Verizon Wireless had to get permission to use it as the name of the first Droid smartphone released in 2009 by Motorola.
+Verizon has since released several other Droid models, presumably under the same agreement.

 Related to this, Carrie Fisher stated that Lucas owned the likenesses of the Star Wars characters, prompting her to joke that "every time [she] looks in the mirror [she] owes George a couple bucks".
 Of course, now Disney owns Lucasfilm...